BC-CSCI1100/f22/resources/grading.md

 Like most CS courses, CSCI 1100 is very much a *learn by doing* course.
 Reflecting this, grades will emphasize the problem sets.
 Grades will be computed on a 200 point scale.
 The points are distributed as follows:

-+ 110 points over 7 open problem sets;
++ 110 points over problem sets;

-+ 60 points over 3 closed problem sets, these are effectively take-home exams;
++ 60 points over 3 exams, two midterms and a final;

 + 30 points for lab, class and piazza participation.